Personal Retirement Savings Account: Employers' obligations

-Tax
+Taxation

 There are certain Revenue limits that apply to the maximum contribution that can be made in any one tax year.
 These are dependent on the age of the contributor and their earnings (defined as net relevant earnings) as set out in the table below.

 The maximum annual income limit for calculating tax relief is €115,000 however any excess above the limit may be available for relief in future years subject to the relevant limits not being surpassed.

-The Tax Relief available on contributions are granted at the contributors highest marginal rate of tax.
-For example, if an employees highest rate of income tax is 41% and they also pay PRSI of 6%, the nett cost on a contribution of €100 would be €53.
+The Tax Relief available on contributions are granted at the contributor's highest marginal rate of tax.
+For example, if an employee's highest rate of income tax is 40% and they also pay PRSI of 6%, the nett cost on a contribution of €100 would be €54.

 Any investment growth accumulates free of tax which is referred to as "gross roll-up".

 Contributors are entitled to 25% of their accumulated fund at retirement, tax-free.
 The balance of the fund is subject to the income tax rates prevalent at the date of retirement.